 After arriving at our meeting point a half hour late due to our taxi driver dropping us at the wrong end of the market and then having to push through the crowds to reach the correct end, the rest of the evening was a lot less stressful as we wandered the busy market packed with myriad delicious and cheap food options and local crafts.

-Along with the outstanding food, Chiang Mai charmed me with it’s quiet sois (alleyways) that hid numerous delights such as leafy gardens, small parks, peaceful guesthouses and cafes, and crumbling temples.
+Along with the outstanding food, Chiang Mai charmed me with its quiet sois (alleyways) that hid numerous delights such as leafy gardens, small parks, peaceful guesthouses and cafes, and crumbling temples.

 The old town is surrounded by a moat and the remains of a red brick city wall that was built 700 years ago.
-Most of our short time in Chiang Mai was focused in the Old town and it was the perfect place to just wander aimlessly.
+Most of our short time in Chiang Mai was focused on the Old town and it was the perfect place to just wander aimlessly.

 I had never had a Thai massage before, preferring to wait until my arrival in Thailand rather than have a possibly inauthentic experience outside the country.

 We picked an unassuming place on one of the quiet sois with a calming white interior.
-The ever smiling masseuse started by washing my feet before leading me into a room to change into a robe.
+The ever-smiling masseuse started by washing my feet before leading me into a room to change into a robe.

 The next hour was a mixture of ecstasy and agony as my whole body was twisted, kneaded and pounded.
-At times it was almost unbearable and by the end of the hour I was feeling exhausted but incredibly relaxed.
+At times it was almost unbearable and by the end of the hour, I was feeling exhausted but incredibly relaxed.
 Overall it was a great first Thai massage experience.

-A Professor from Chiang Mai University informed us that it was a Buddhist holiday and that there would be ceremonies in the evening at some of the temples around town, so we were able to change around some of our plans to attend.
+A Professor from Chiang Mai University informed us that it was a Buddhist holiday and that there would be ceremonies in the evening at some of the temples around town, so we were able to change some of our plans to attend.

 A large part of our only full day in Chiang Mai was dedicated to visiting the many temples, known as Wats in Thailand.
 I enjoyed all of them because this was my first taste of Buddhist temples, but there were definitely some that stood out more than others.

 Wat Phra Singh, Chiang Mai’s principal Monastery, is one of the most famous in the city.
 It was a beautiful temple complex but what interested me about it the most was the incredibly lifelike monk statues.

 It shone and sparkled in the bright sunlight and was truly a unique sight to behold.
 There are also other beautiful temples onsite that are more traditional, i.e. not covered in silver.

-Wat Phra That Doi Suthep is probably the best known temple in Chiang Mai and is reached by taking a shared taxi 16km out of town, along a windy road into the mountains.
-It definitely turned out to be my favourite and I am so pleased we waited to visit at sunset.
+Wat Phra That Doi Suthep is probably the best-known temple in Chiang Mai and is reached by taking a shared taxi 16km out of town, along a windy road into the mountains.
+It definitely turned out to be my favorite and I am so pleased we waited to visit at sunset.

 There were people sitting around waiting for a ceremony to begin so we sat and waited too.
 Before long a procession of monks in their distinctive maroon robes came out of the small temple in front of us and lit candles as the sky darkened into night.

-Once the candles were lit the monk’s retreated back into the temple and we followed.
+Once the candles were lit the monks retreated back into the temple and we followed.
 Kneeled before the shrine, they chanted in unison.
 It was rhythmic and soothing, and a trancelike feeling of peace vibrated through me.
 I could have sat there all night.

 My Lasting Impressions of Chiang Mai

-Looking back now, the city itself wasn’t one of the most spectacular I have been to but adding up all the little things I liked about it – the peaceful Wats, the delicious food, the friendly people and the charming old town streets – it turns out that Chiang Mai is quite a special city and I really enjoyed my short time in Northern Thailand’s cultural capital.
+Looking back now, the city itself wasn’t one of the most spectacular I have been to but adding up all the little things I liked about it – the peaceful Wats, the delicious food, the friendly people, and the charming old town streets – it turns out that Chiang Mai is quite a special city and I really enjoyed my short time in Northern Thailand’s cultural capital.